Emilsone/Emilsone/README.md

 - 🌱 I’m currently learning How to live with vue 😄
 - 👯 I’m looking to collaborate with people -  who are interested in working on products & sharing productive ideas with developers across the board.
-- 💬 Ask me about HTML CSS AND VUE JS Nuxt Js Tailwind CSS
+- 💬 Ask me about HTML CSS AND VUE JS, Nuxt Js, Tailwind CSS,
 - 📫 How to reach me: lawsonezekiel68@gmail.com
 - ⚡ Fun fact: Vue is the best javascript framework